George F. Wittenberg, MD, PhD

 Dr. Wittenberg received training at Harvard, UC San Diego, Washington U., St. Louis, the National Institutes of Health, and KU Leuven.
 His clinical and research interests are in neurorehabilitation, stroke, cerebral palsy and movement disorders.
 He uses transcranial magnetic stimulation, functional imaging, and rehabilitation robotics to study recovery of motor function.

 He has a tenured appointment as Professor in the Department of Neurology and is a Neurologist/Researcher in the Veterans Affairs Pittsburgh Healthcare System.
 He has secondary appointments in Bioengineering and Physical Medicine and Rehabilitation.
-He is Director of the Laboratory for Research on Arm Function and Therapy (RAFT), one of the Rehab Neural Engineering Labs, which has a multidisciplinary faculty of 11.
+He is Director of the Laboratory for Research on Arm Function and Therapy (RAFT), one of the Rehab Neural Engineering Labs, which has a multidisciplinary faculty of 8.
 He arrived in Pittsburgh in 2018 as the outgoing Director of the VA Maryland Exercise and Robotics Center of Excellence.
-He is now one of the investigators in the joint Pitt/VA Human Engineering Research Laboratory, and the VA GRECC.
+He is now one of the investigators in the joint Pitt/VA Human Engineering Research Laboratory, and the VA TECH-GRECC.

 Education & Training